pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 The second level repository is a Custom Upstream.
 This is where core updates from Pantheon are pulled in and modifications to your common codebase are distributed (e.g. parent theme and plugin/module version updates).

-The Custom Upstream repository is hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/) or another Git repository host.
+The Custom Upstream repository is hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/), or [GitLab](https://gitlab.com/).
 The Custom Upstream repository is connected to Pantheon and associated with your organization, allowing fellow team members the option to select this repository as a starting point when creating new sites.

-To create a Custom Upstream from another host like GitLab, [contact support](/guides/support).
+To create a Custom Upstream from another Git hosting provider (like Azure DevOps or a self-hosted Bitbucket server), [contact support](/guides/support).

 </div>
 </div>